The suspension of a 4-manifold and its applications: Abstract

 \section{Abstract}

-Let $M$ be a smooth, orientable, closed, connected $4$-manifold and suppose that $H_1(M;\mathbb{Z})$ is finitely generated and has no $2$-torsion.
+Let $M$ be a smooth, orientable, closed, connected $4$-manifold and suppose that~$H_1(M;\mathbb{Z})$ is finitely generated and has no $2$-torsion.
 We give a homotopy decomposition of the suspension of $M$ in terms of spheres, Moore spaces and $\Sigma\mathbb{C}P^{2}$.
-This is used to calculate the $K$-theory of $M$ as a group and to determine the homotopy types of certain current groups and gauge groups.
+This is used to calculate any reduced generalized cohomology theory of $M$ as a group and to determine the homotopy types of certain current groups and gauge groups.